esheldon/nsim/config/README.txt

         quite a bit more noisy shear recovery looks to be biased a bit low
+        !! was using different noise realization for each psf !!

         errors are 3 sigma
         m: -5.91660858e-05 +/- 3.25917325e-04